-- The resources that are available to each host.
+- The resources available to each function app instance.

 Billing is based on number of executions, execution time, and memory used.
 Billing is aggregated across all functions within a function app.
 For more information, see the Azure Functions pricing page.

 The Consumption plan is the default hosting plan and offers the following benefits:

 - Pay only when your functions are running

 - Scale out automatically, even during periods of high load

 Function apps in the same region can be assigned to the same Consumption plan.
 There's no downside or impact to having multiple apps running in the same Consumption plan.
 Assigning multiple apps to the same consumption plan has no impact on resilience, scalability, or reliability of each app.